Posted in:

 In some cases, your money is locked away in an ISA for a pre-agreed term.
 Unlike a bond, however, it is possible to access it, although there can be a financial penalty for doing so.
 You can use an ISA calculator to get a picture of what your investment will be worth upon maturity.
 You have to be 18 years of age or over to take out an ISA.

-The attraction of an Investment ISA is that your investment can earn more interest than it would if it was put into a Cash ISA.
+The attraction of an Investment ISA is that your investment can earn significantly more interest than it would if it were put into a Cash ISA.
 But the word can is the key.
-An investment ISA calculator is a tool that has been designed to show you how much interest you will make if you choose this type of ISA.
+A stocks and shares ISA calculator is a tool that has been designed to show you how much interest you will make if you choose this type of ISA.

 Because of the inherent volatility of the markets, it’s not advisable to set up an Investment ISA if there is a chance you’ll need to access the funds in the near future.
 If this is the case, you might be better off choosing a cash ISA instead.